wacko/theguidetocuba/welcome_aboard/breaking_down_the_syntax.md

 ```

 Don't worry if you don't understand what Rack is just yet, we'll discuss
-it in the next chapter.
+it in the next section.